 Writing in Third Person Omniscient vs Third Person Limited

 You may have a clear vision for what or who your book is about — but do you know how to tell your story?
-One of the first major decisions you’ll face as an author is determining the style of narration in your book.
-Is your story best served by writing in first person, third person, or — if you’re feeling adventurous — second person?
+One of the first major decisions you’ll face as an author is determining the point of view.
+Is your story best served by writing in first person, third person, or — if you’re feeling adventurous — the second person?

 In this post, we’ll be looking at the options available to authors writing in the third person: omniscient and limited.
-In third person omniscient narration, the narrator has a god’s eye view of the story and is privy to all characters’ thoughts, as well as knowledge of the past and future.
-Then there's third person limited, where the narrator’s scope of knowledge is intimately tied to a particular character — very often the protagonist.
+In former, the narrator has a god’s eye view of the story and is privy to all characters’ thoughts, as well as knowledge of the past and future.
+Then there's the latter, where the narrator’s scope of knowledge is intimately tied to a particular character — very often the protagonist.

 For those of you who understand images better than words, we have included a fun graphic mystery that illustrates the power of both viewpoints.
 If you're ready to start, just scroll on down!